rupert-ong/spring-into-ai/README.md

 Be sure to obtain an API key from OpenAI and set it in your environment variables as `OPENAI_API_KEY`.

+For the function call examples, you will need an API key from [WeatherAPI](https://www.weatherapi.com/) and set the environment variable `WEATHER_API_KEY`.

 ## Prompt Engineering

 Prompts serve as the foundation for language-based inputs that guide an AI model to produce specific outputs.
 In Spring,